FriendlyCaptcha/friendly-docs/docs/getting-started/index.md

 This guide shows you how to add our widget to your website to fight spam with little impact to your user's experience.

-**Integration has 3 steps and usually takes around than 10 minutes to complete.**
+**Integration has 3 steps and usually takes around 10 minutes to complete.**

 ## Create an account